computadude/ripple_searchable/README.md

 # RippleSearchable

-Mongoid / Active Record style query criteria DSL and Scoping for Ripple using RIAK's solr search interface.
+Mongoid / Active Record style query criteria DSL and Scoping for Ripple using RIAK's solr search interface. (riak_search must be enabled)

-RippleSearchable adds chainable Criteria methods such as :where, :lt, :lte, :gt, :gte, :between along with :sort, :skip, :limit options to your Ripple::Document models.
+RippleSearchable adds named scopes, and chainable Criteria methods such as :where, :lt, :lte, :gt, :gte, :between along with :sort, :skip, :limit options to your Ripple::Document models.

 ## Installation